Top official explains why COVID-19 deaths are occurring in Karnataka

 Unlock 1.0: Karnataka issues guidelines for reopening of temples, asks people above 65 to avoid

-He said that about 65 percent of deceased patients are those who suffer from SARI and are aged above 60.
-The death rate due to SARI is 43 percent for those in the 40-60 age group, he said, releasing data on coronavirus deaths, to reporters.
-In the same age group, the mortality due to Influenza-like Illness (ILI) was 17.4 percent, whereas it is 11.1 percent among people aged above 60.
+He said that about 65 per cent of deceased patients are those who suffer from SARI and are aged above 60.
+The death rate due to SARI is 43 per cent for those in the 40-60 age group, he said, releasing data on coronavirus deaths, to reporters.
+In the same age group, the mortality due to Influenza-like Illness (ILI) was 17.4 per cent, whereas it is 11.1 per cent among people aged above 60.

-He also said that 25 percent of symptomatic patients aged above 60 succumb to the virus, while it was 10.7 percent in the 40 -60 age group.
+He also said that 25 per cent of symptomatic patients aged above 60 succumb to the virus, while it was 10.7 per cent in the 40 -60 age group.

 The fatalities among those aged 60 are high even if they are asymptomatic, said Moudgil, who is the secretary in the Department of Personnel and Administrative Reforms.
 He said the average number of days spent at these hospitals by those who recovered is about 15 days, compared to 3.5 days for those who died of the virus.